puaykaipoh/CHAINSTACK/README.md

 3. install git [here](https://gist.github.com/derhuerst/1b15ff4652a867391f03)
 4. on the command prompt or terminal, type git clone https://github.com/puaykaipoh/CHAINSTACK.git
 5. cd to CHAINSTACK directory (same directory as this README) in the command prompt or terminal
-6. For windows, in command prompt, type .\venv\Scripts\activate.bat For mac, in terminal, type source ./venv/Scripts/activate
+6. For windows, in command prompt, type run_server.bat For mac, in terminal, type source run_server
-7. cd to stack
-8. On the same command prompt or terminal, type python manage.py runserver

 ### logging into administration
 1. Open a web browser, go to http://localhost:8000/admin